filipjm/PhilJuricevPortfolio/README.md

 This project was a part of QUT's undergraduate research scheme.
 The main focus was determining the correlation between UV radiation and the spread of COVID-19.
 The language of choice was primarly R, and Python.
-Statistical methodologies such as regression, ANCOVA, experimental design, significance testing, and others were utilised.
+Statistical methodologies such as regression, ANCOVA, experimental design, spatial and temporal data correlation analysis and others were utilised.<br />
-• Maintained and cleaned datasets from external sources
+• Maintained and cleaned datasets from external sources<br />
-• Planned and constructed experimental designs
+• Planned and constructed experimental designs<br />
-• Interpreted, analysed and modelled datasets using R and Python
+• Interpreted, analysed and modelled datasets using R and Python<br />
-• Communicated the project plan progress with the supervisor and teammate
+• Communicated the project plan progress with the supervisor and teammate<br />
 • Written a scientific report publication

 ### Modelling the Dissolution Rates in Aqueous Environment